 Our headquarters are located in Brisbane, Australia where we currently lease approximately 3,959 square meters (or approximately 42,614 square feet) of office space, product development and test facilities under a lease that expires on November 12, 2028.
-In addition to our headquarters, we also lease four other sites in Brisbane, including (i) a factory site with approximately 8,477 square meters (or approximately 91,246 square feet) under a lease that expires May 31, 2024, (ii) a factory site, which also includes warehousing and office space, with approximately 1,559 square meters (or approximately 16,781 square feet) under a lease that expires March 31, 2023); (iii) a warehousing and office site with approximately 1,723 square meters (or approximately 18,546 square feet) under a lease that expires January 14, 2023; and (iv) a warehouse and office site with approximately 3,400 square meters (or approximately 36,597 square feet) under a lease we entered into in April 2022 that expires April 30, 2029.
-In February 2022, we also leased a manufacturing facility in Lebanon, Tennessee (approximately 18,1894 square feet under a lease that expires May 31, 2027 and a current used space of approximately 120,000 square feet).
-We believe this space is sufficient to meet our needs for the next nine to 12 months and that any additional space we may require will be available on commercially reasonable terms.
+In addition to our headquarters, we also lease four other sites in Brisbane, including (i) a factory site with approximately 8,477 square meters (or approximately 91,246 square feet) under a lease that expires on November 1, 2022, (ii) a factory site, which also includes warehousing and office space, with approximately 1,559 square meters (or approximately 16,781 square feet) under a lease that expires March 31, 2023); (iii) a warehousing and office site with approximately 1,723 square meters (or approximately 18,546 square feet) under a lease that expires January 14, 2023; and (iv) a warehouse and office site with approximately 3,400 square meters (or approximately 36,597 square feet) under a lease we entered into in April 2022 that expires April 30, 2029.
+In February 2022, we also leased a manufacturing facility in Lebanon, Tennessee (with approximately 181,894 square feet under a lease that expires May 31, 2027 and a current used square footage of 120,000).
+We believe this space is sufficient to meet our needs for the next 12 months and that any additional space we may require will be available on commercially reasonable terms.